Octopress

 {% endcodeblock %}

-Including a file extension in the title enables highlighting
+3. Including a file extension in the title can also trigger highlighting.

 {% codeblock Time to be Awesome - awesome.rb %}